 Most late afternoons and evenings are reserved for study time.

+In your first seminar, you'll learn to read critically and to ask difficult questions amid a supportive community.
 Together with 15 other students, a professor, and an August term scholar (an upper-class Transylvania student who will serve as a mentor both in and out of class), you will learn from shared readings and discussions, as well as from novelists, poets, journalists, musicians, and experts in many fields.